 Fiona strives to offer clients exceptional legal representation and allay any fears they may have in hiring an attorney.
 She works one-on-one with her clients to provide adept legal services that are responsive, competent, and effective, taking the time to get to know each client and understand their personal situation and the goals they endeavor to achieve.
 The potential solutions in each case are so immense yet Fiona takes pride in ensuring she meets the individual needs and concerns of all our clients by personalizing the meetings and documents.

 Fiona has been chosen by the New Jersey Attorney General's office to instruct their attorneys on the topics of Estate Planning, Estate Administration and Elder Law as part of their continuing legal education program and frequently presents seminars concerning estate planning and elder law including Medicaid and VA Aid and Attendance benefits.

-When she is not in the office, Fiona is an avid runner and volunteers her time with noteworthy community organizations, including the Princeton Senior Resource Center-a local non-profit organization dedicated to bettering the lives of seniors in the community, where she is a member of the Board of Trustees.
+When she is not in the office, Fiona is an avid runner and volunteers her time with noteworthy community organizations.
+Fiona is a former member of the Board of Trustees of the Princeton Senior Resource Center-a local non-profit organization dedicated to bettering the lives of seniors in the community.

 Look out for Fiona's book, co-written with Don Quante, "DON'T GO BROKE IN A NURSING HOME!"